Santander profits boosted by Europe, costs rise in Brazil - NewsBreak

 For 2022, the bank maintained an underlying return-on-equity ratio target, a measure of profitability, of 13%, and a cost-to-income ratio of 45%.

-Santander shares were down 6.1% at 1426 GMT, underperforming a 0.4% decline in the European banking index, as the bank’s full year targets had been factored in.
+Santander shares were down 6.1% at 1426 GMT, underperforming a 0.4% decline in the European banking index (.SX7P), as the bank's full year targets had been factored in.

 Santander shares had risen 6% in the last 12 months.